 To remove a user account, first remove all files, jobs, and other references to the user.
-You remove users and groups by using Linux commands /usr/sbin/userdel and /usr/sbin/groupdel, respectively.
+Then using the xtopview command in the default view, remove users or groups by using Linux commands /usr/sbin/userdel and /usr/sbin/groupdel, respectively; and, as root, remove the user's home directory.

-Example 54.
+Example 53.
 Removing a user account